AndrewDGordon/AndrewDGordon.github.io/README.md

 # Andrew D. Gordon

-[Andy Gordon](https://www.linkedin.com/in/andrew-d-gordon/) is a computer scientist specializing in programming languages, AI, and human-computer interaction.
+[Andrew D. Gordon](https://www.linkedin.com/in/andrew-d-gordon/) is a computer scientist specializing in programming languages, AI, and human-computer interaction.
-Andy is Science Advisor at London startup [Cogna](https://cogna.co) where he leads research on [delivering software from natural language](https://icfp24.sigplan.org/details/icfp-2024-papers/36/Requirements-are-All-You-Need).
+Andy is Science Advisor at London startup [Cogna](https://cogna.co) where he leads research on [delivering software from natural language](https://icfp24.sigplan.org/details/icfp-2024-papers/36/Requirements-are-All-You-Need), and is Science Advisor at the [Advanced Research + Invention Agency (ARIA)](https://www.aria.org.uk/).
 Before joining Cogna as an early employee in 2023, Andy had a 26 year career at Microsoft Research.
 As Partner Research Manager, Andy led a diverse team of researchers and engineers to evolve Excel as an end-user programming language.
 He made significant contributions to the development of